See what mortgage you qualify for

 Lenders tend to offer lower interest rates for primary residence mortgages than they do for mortgages on second homes or investment properties.
 Why?
 Because they know that if things go wrong, a borrower will likely prioritize the mortgage payments on their home over their investment property.

-How You Can Control Your Mortgage Rate
+How Personal Factors Affect Your Mortgage Rate

 Lenders determine the interest rate they’ll charge you based on how much competition there is for your business and your creditworthiness (think: reliability to pay back a loan).
 The good news is that there are ways to control how these factors will affect your mortgage rate.

 Your credit score is a number that ranges from 300 – 850 and is a measure of your creditworthiness.
 Most conventional loans require a credit score of 620 or higher to qualify for a mortgage.
 The higher your score, the less a lender is likely to charge you in interest.

 Creating a budget and paying down debt, especially high-interest credit card debt, is a great way to boost your credit score.